Mascot Cluster

 Mascot Server has been designed to be embarrassingly parallel, which means that each search can be divided into parts that run independently, in separate threads.
 Support for parallel execution on a networked cluster of PCs is built-in to Mascot, and does not require any special operating system or grid engine.

-Mascot Server is licensed by the CPU.
-Each additional CPU in the licence enables searches to run on an additional 4 physical cores or 8 threads (sometimes called logical cores).
+Mascot Server is available in three tiers: Small (8 cores), Medium (16 cores) and Large (128 cores).
 Only the processors used for searching require a Mascot licence.
 It is a good idea to have a few spare cores to run the web server, handle database updates, and generate reports, etc. This makes the server responsive even when there are several searches running, using all the processor time on the licensed cores.

 Administration